RandyYanish/01-Code-Refactor-Horiseon/README.md

 The project was uploaded to [GitHub](https://github.com/) at the following repository:
 [https://github.com/RandyYanish/01-Code-Refactor-Horiseon/](https://github.com/RandyYanish/01-Code-Refactor-Horiseon/)

-You can access the deployed application with the GitHup Pages link: [https://randyyanish.github.io/01-Code-Refactor-Horiseon](https://randyyanish.github.io/01-Code-Refactor-Horiseon)
+You can access the deployed application with the GitHub Pages link: [https://randyyanish.github.io/01-Code-Refactor-Horiseon](https://randyyanish.github.io/01-Code-Refactor-Horiseon)

 ## References